What is a solar microgrid and how does it work?

 What is a solar microgrid?

 A microgrid differs from the main electricity grid in which most households in Australia are connected to, whether they have solar panels or not.
-A microgrid is a mini electricity grid that is standalone and only supplies electricity to a selective number of properties or town.
+A microgrid is a mini electricity grid that is standalone and only supplies electricity to a selective number of properties.

 Some microgrids will be completely disconnected from the main electricity grid, while others inclusive of the ones being built in Yackandandah are connected to the main electricity grid having the ability to import and export from the main grid if needed (as backup).